 HCGC, as a Non-Profit company, has Members, which are distinguished in Founding (Athens Stock Exchange and SEV), Regular (HBA, HFAMA), Participating and Other.
 HCGC's supreme body is the General Assembly (GA).
 HCGC is directed by Administration Council consisted of 7 members elected by the GA and has a term of 5 years.
+Today, the Administration Council has 5 members.
 Besides the Administration Council, the HCGC also operates Corporate Governance Council, in which specialists from different sectors participate (audit, investment, business, supervision, legal, consulting, banking and stock market).

-Since October 2018, a Working Committee has been established with the participation of representatives of Founding Members and the Regular Members (Athens Stock Exchange, SEV, HBA, HFAMA) with responsibilities to implement the action plan, organize other actions (conferences, events, promotional actions), find sponsors and other resources, as well as fulfill and implement other purposes of HCGC.
+Since October 2018, a Working Committee has been established with the participation of representatives of Founding Members and the new Regular Member (Athens Stock Exchange, SEV, HBA, HFAMA) with responsibilities to implement the action plan, organize other actions (conferences, events, promotional actions), find sponsors and other resources, as well as fulfill and implement other purposes of HCGC.